 Although Tanzania is one of the best places to see lions in the wild, these animals are critically endangered.
 Did you know that they have lost more than 90% of their historic range in the last century?

-For this reason we have started to partner with KopeLion.
+We have therefore started to partner with KopeLion.
 This is a local non-profit organization that creates sustainable ways for the local communities to live in harmony with the surrounding wildlife and protects the Ngorongoro lions.
-For every person that travels with Ajabu Adventures we will contribute a fixed amount to KopeLion.
+For every person that travels with Ajabu Adventures, a part of the travel sum with be contributed directly to KopeLion.

-Read more about the work of KopeLion and how we support their lion conservation projects.
+Read more about the work of KopeLion and how we – and thus you as well! – support their lion conservation projects.

 Although Tanzania is full of beautiful highlights, we take pleasure in challenging ourselves to find remote, untouched places that are hardly visited by anyone else.
 And offer you the perfect combination of the two in your private safari.